micrometer-metrics/micrometer-scala/README.md

-# micrometer-scala
+# Micrometer Scala

-Extensions for Scala FP.
+This project is a sandbox for extensions to Micrometer for use in Scala FP style.